Lee Ee Hoe: Early life and education

-Lee was born in Yong Peng, Johor.
+Leesan was born in Yong Peng, Johor.
 His interest in travel and sharing travel information started at a young age.
 In school, he and his friend and future business partner, planned scouting trips for their school troops.
 After secondary school, he became a licensed tourist guide in Malaysia.
 He continued his tertiary education in Japan and graduated with a Bachelor of Arts in Economics from Tokyo International University.
 After graduating, he returned to Malaysia with experience in the Japanese tour industry and set up a travel agency, Apple Vacations Sdn Bhd in 1996.

 Business career

+Leesan is an entrepreneur and the Founder and Executive Chairman of KITA Tours & Travel, a luxury travel brand that offers customized journeys and curated boutique experiences.

-Lee is the co-founder and Group Executive Chairman of Apple Vacations Sdn Bhd (Formerly known as Apple Vacations & Conventions Sdn Bhd), the first overseas travel agency to receive the "Japan Tourism Agency Commissioner’s Commendation Award".
-Lee has resigned from his position as Group Executive Chairman from Apple Vacations Sdn Bhd, effective 30 June 2025.
+He is also the founder of Apple Vacations Sdn Bhd (formerly Apple Vacations & Conventions Sdn Bhd), the first overseas travel agency to receive the prestigious Japan Tourism Agency Commissioner’s Commendation Award.
+Under his leadership, the company pioneered Malaysia Airlines’ first charter flight to Hokkaido in 2010.
+After decades at the helm,Leesan stepped down as Group Executive Chairman on 30 June 2025.

-Apple Vacations also introduced Malaysia Airlines' first charter flight to Hokkaido in 2010.
-He is the Lifetime Overseas Advisor of Taiwan Leisure Farm Development Association since 2009.

-He is also best known for his work in the tourism industry and is an active columnist for newspapers, magazines and other publications.

-As of July 2024, he has authored six travel books, the latest being Isshokenmei, Story Of A Globe-Trotter, his first book in English.

-Lee was also the executive director from April 2016 - May 2023 for main board-listed company Yong Tai Berhad (7066), which holds the licence to produce and stage Impression Melaka.
-The Impression Melaka show, is a tourism project under the National Key Economic Area.
-In February 2013, a memorandum was signed with China Impression Wonders Art Development Co Ltd. The project was endorsed by Malaysian Tourism and Culture Minister Dato' Seri Nazri Aziz and the project launch in May in Beijing was witnessed by former Tourism Minister Tan Sri Datuk Seri Dr Ng Yen Yen.
+Beyond entrepreneurship, Leesan has played influential roles across tourism, culture, and media.
+He has served as Lifetime Overseas Advisor to the Taiwan Leisure Farm Development Association since 2009 and was Executive Director of main board–listed Yong Tai Berhad (7066) from April 2016 to May 2023.
+During his tenure, Yong Tai Berhad produced and staged Impression Melaka, a National Key Economic Area tourism project developed in collaboration with China Impression Wonders Art Development Co Ltd and endorsed by Malaysia’s Ministry of Tourism and Culture Minister Dato' Seri Nazri Aziz and the project launch in May in Beijing was witnessed by former Tourism Minister Tan Sri Datuk Seri Dr Ng Yen Yen.

+A respected industry voice, Leesan is a columnist and the author of six travel books, including Isshokenmei: Story of a Globe-Trotter, his first English-language publication as of July 2024.